audioxide/data/data/posts/20200601-funnyfarm-vii.md

 tags: []
 featuredimage: funnyfarm-images/7-the-dealer-man-can.jpg
 featuredimageAlt: Ink drawing of Thenmayne III
-title: "Funnyfarm VII: The Dealer Man Can"
+title: "VII: The Dealer Man Can"
 summary: In which Bas replenishes his supply of nectar
 author: fred
 blurb: In which Bas replenishes his supply of nectar.